banner

 Psalm 128 is one of the shortest Jewish songs in the Bible.
 It extols the value of fearing (reverencing) the LORD and walking in his ways.
 If they did that, his blessings would be on their families.
 Having a large family was important to the Israelites and a sign of God’s blessing.

-But, as we know, a large family is not enough.
-We need our children to learn to follow the LORD by taking our children to church.
-There, they will be exposed to the truth of the Bible and salvation.
-If we follow the LORD in reverence for him and teach them about God, they will most often follow our lead and be blessed.
+But, as we know, a large family isn’t enough.
+We need our children to learn to follow the LORD, and we do this by taking our children to church.
+There, they’ll be exposed to the truth of the Bible and salvation.
+If we follow the LORD in reverence for him and teach them about God, they’ll most often follow our lead and be blessed.

 Psalm 134 and 135 encourage the priests and Levites to praise the LORD.
-They were the ministers of the LORD who served in the tabernacle (a portable worship center) and in Solomon’s temple.
+They were the LORD ministers who served in the tabernacle (a portable worship center) and in Solomon’s temple.
 They were to inspire the congregation to praise the LORD by rehearsing his marvelous works.
-The same principle can be applied to the ministers and worship leaders in today’s churches.
+The same principle can apply to the ministers and worship leaders in today’s churches.

 Give thanks

 Psalm 136 encourages the Israelites to give thanks to the LORD.
-They and we should give thanks for everything (even the difficult situations which teach us to draw near to the LORD for his wisdom, comfort, and peace).
+They should give thanks for everything (even demanding situations that teach us to draw near the LORD for wisdom, comfort, and peace).

-We should especially remember that what God does for us demonstrates that “ his love endures forever.”
+We, too, should remember what God does for us shows his love endures forever.
 The greatest demonstration of his love is our salvation.
 Let’s not take the LORD for granted.
-We should be forever grateful for his grace and favors.
+We should be ever grateful for his grace and favors.

 Discussion